ModeEffect/simple-full-screen-background-image/readme.txt

 == Changelog ==

+= 1.2.4 =

+* Added automatic deactivation when the pro version of this plugin is installed as the two plugins should not be used together.
+* Automatic deactivation migrates Simple Full Screen Background Image to Pro's settings so the site's layout won't be changed by deactivating the Simple Full Screen Background Image plugin.
+* Added uninstall.php to clean up when the plugin is deleted.

 = 1.2.3 =

 * Included support for [Instant Images](https://wordpress.org/plugins/instant-images/) plugin.
 This provides users with an easy way to search for and upload images from Unsplash.com locally to their WordPress site.
 The Instant Images button is now included on the Appearance > Fullscreen BG Image settings page.
 This requires that the Instant Images plugin be installed and active.